ruhiks/Gaming-world/README.md

-# 🧙‍♂️ Wizard Dungeon Escape
+ 🧙‍♂️ Wizard Dungeon Escape

 A magical 2D platformer game built using HTML5 Canvas and JavaScript.

-## 🎮 About the Game
+🎮 About the Game

-Wizard Dungeon Escape is a fantasy-themed platform game where the player controls a wizard navigating through dangerous
+Wizard Dungeon Escape is a fantasy-themed platform game where the player controls a wizard navigating through dangerous paths.